Centers for Disease Control and Prevention: CDC Foundation

 The CDC Foundation operates independently from CDC as a private, nonprofit 501(c)(3) organization incorporated in the State of Georgia.
 The creation of the Foundation was authorized by section 399F of the Public Health Service Act to support the mission of CDC in partnership with the private sector, including organizations, foundations, businesses, educational groups, and individuals.
-From 1995 to 2022, the Foundation raised over $1.6 billion and launched more than 1,200 health programs.
-Bill Cosby formerly served as a member of the Foundation's Board of Directors, continuing as an honorary member after completing his term.
+From 1995 to 2022, the foundation raised over $1.6 billion and launched more than 1,200 health programs.
+Bill Cosby formerly served as a member of the foundation's Board of Directors, continuing as an honorary member after completing his term.

-Activities

-The Foundation engages in research projects and health programs in more than 160 countries every year, including in focus areas such as cardiovascular disease, cancer, emergency response, and infectious diseases, particularly HIV/AIDS, Ebola, rotavirus, and COVID-19.
+The foundation engages in research projects and health programs in more than 160 countries every year, including in focus areas such as cardiovascular disease, cancer, emergency response, and infectious diseases, particularly HIV/AIDS, Ebola, rotavirus, and COVID-19.